microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/00-prerequisites.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>00 prerequisites</h2>

-This workshop is taught using the following components, which you will install and configure in the sections that follow.
+This workshop is taught using various components, which you will install and configure in the sections that follow.

-*(Note: Due to the nature of working with large-scale systems, it may not be possible for you to set up everything you need to perform each lab exercise.
+> Note: Due to the nature of working with large-scale systems, it may not be possible for you to set up everything you need to perform each lab exercise.
 Participation in each Activity is optional - we will be working through the exercises together, but if you cannot install any software or don't have an Azure account, the instructor will work through each exercise in the workshop.
-You will also have full access to these materials so that you can work through them later when you have more time and resources.)*
+You will also have full access to these materials so that you can work through them later when you have more time and resources.

-For this workshop, you will use Microsoft Windows as the base workstation, although Apple and Linux operating systems can be used in production.
-You can <a href="https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise" target="_blank">download a Windows 10 Workstation `.ISO` to create a Virtual Machine on the Hypervisor of your choice for free here</a>.

-The other requirements are:
+For this workshop, you will use a Virtual Machine with Ubuntu as the operating system, Docker, Kubernetes and Microsoft's SQL Server Big Data Cluster installed.
+The intention of the course is that these systems are provided to you in class.
+However, to ensure that you have an environment available should something go wrong with the in-class system, or if you want to take this course outside of a classroom, you need to set up a Virtual Machine with these software components.

+> Note: If you wish to use another cloud service or a local Virtual Machine, it needs to match or exceed the [Microsoft Azure Standard_D8s_v3 Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv3-series-1) which  has the following requirements:
+- Ubuntu 16.04
+- 8 CPU's
+- 32 GB Memory
+- 200 GB Disk, all on primary OS mount

+Whether you use the provided classroom system, the Microsoft Azure Virtual Machine, or another Virtual Machine system, the requirements for your local laptop are:

-- **Microsoft Azure**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using the Azure Kubernetes Service), and optionally you can deploy a system there to act as a workstation.
-You can use an MSDN Account, your own account, or potentially one provided for you, as long as you can create about $100.00 (U.S.) worth of assets.
+- **A Microsoft Azure Account**: This workshop uses the Microsoft Azure platform to host the Kubernetes cluster (using an appropriately sized Virtual Machine).
+You can use an MSDN account for Azure, your own Azure account, or potentially one provided for you, as long as you can create about $50.00 (U.S.) worth of Microsoft Azure assets.
+You will learn how to set up in the account in this pre-requisites document.
-- **Azure Command Line Interface**: The Azure CLI allows you to work from the command line on multiple platforms to interact with your Azure subscription, and also has control statements for AKS.
+- **The Azure Command Line Interface**: The Azure CLI allows you to work from the command line on multiple platforms to interact with your Azure subscription, and also has control statements for AKS.
-- **Python (3)**: Python version 3.5 (and higher) is used by the SQL Server programs to deploy and manage a Big Data Cluster for SQL Server (BDC).
-- **The pip3 Package**: The Python package manager *pip3* is used to install various BDC deployment and configuration tools.
-- **The kubectl program**: The *kubectl* program is the command-line control feature for Kubernetes.
-- **The azdata utility**: The *azdata* program is the deployment and configuration tool for BDC.
-- **Azure Data Studio**: The *Azure Data Studio* IDE, along with various Extensions, is used for deploying the system, and querying and management of the BDC.
+- **Microsoft Azure Data Studio**: The *Azure Data Studio* IDE, along with various Extensions, is used for deploying the system, and querying and management of the BDC.
 In addition, you will use this tool to participate in the workshop.
-Note: You can connect to a SQL Server 2019 Big Data Cluster using any SQL Server connection tool or applicaiton, such as SQL Server Management Studio, but this course will use Microsoft Azure Data Studio for cluster management, Jupyter Notebooks and other capabilities.
+Note: You can connect to a SQL Server 2019 Big Data Cluster using any SQL Server connection tool or application, such as SQL Server Management Studio, but this course will use Microsoft Azure Data Studio for cluster management, Jupyter Notebooks and other capabilities.

 *Note that all following activities must be completed prior to class - there will not be time to perform these operations during the workshop.*